-The District’s replacement vessel, the M/V Wabanaki, is currently under construction at Blount Boats, Inc. in Warren, Rhode Island.
+The District’s replacement vessel, the M/V Wabanaki was constructed by Blount Boats, Inc. in Warren, Rhode Island.
 She will replace another Blount built boat: the nearly 40 year old Island Romance.

 The twin screw, 399 passenger M/V Wabanaki has an overall length of 110 feet, breadth of 32 feet and is powered by Caterpillar diesel engines.
 She is very similar in design to the eight year old M/V Aucocisco III.
 Both vessels were designed by Seaworthy Systems/Rolls Royce.

 Construction of the M/V Wabanaki is the result of funding that was secured through the American Recovery and Reinvestment Act.

 New Vessel Update as of January 9, 2014

 Casco Bay Lines is excited to announce the arrival of the M/V Wabanaki in Portland.
 After a 17 hour journey from Warren, RI the Wabanaki arrived in Portland at approximately 8:00 AM on Thursday (1/9).
 A Coast Guard inspection and crew familiarization training must be completed prior to placing her into service.
 We hope to accomplish this in the next few weeks.